FlaxEngine/FlaxDocs/manual/get-started/scenes/transforming-actors.md

 You can **snap** transformations to the grid.
 This means that the degree of transformation you apply to actors is rounded to the closest multiple of the number you specify.
 For example, if you set the rotation snap value to 10, actors rotate in multiples of 10 (0, 10, 20, 30, etc).

 When you transform objects hold the **Ctrl** key to snap the values.
-Snapping can be configured using a widget buttons:
+Snapping can be configured using a widget button:

 ![Snapping Options](media/widget-spanning.jpg)